MohcineProject/Quiz-App/README.md

 You will have two folders: `DjangoQuiz-Backend` for the backend of the application, and `DjangoQuiz-Frontend` for the frontend.

-First, ensure you have a database service running (I used MySQL, for example) and add the configuration file in the `DATABASES` variable at:
+First, ensure you have a database service running (I used MySQL, for example) and add your connection credentials in the `DATABASES` variable at:

 ```sh
 DjangoQuiz\DjangoQuiz-Backend\Quizz\Quizz\settings.py